 The address region allocated for the CMB shall be 4 KiB aligned.
 It is recommended that a controller allocate the CMB on an 8 KiB boundary.
 The controller shall support burst transactions up to the maximum payload size, support byte enables, and arbitrary byte alignment.
 The host shall ensure that all writes to the CMB that are needed for a command have been sent before updating the SQ Tail doorbell property.
-The Memory Write Request to the SQ Tail doorbell property shall not have the Relaxed Ordering bit set to '1', to ensure that prior writes to the CMB have completed.
+The Memory Write Request to the SQ Tail doorbell property shall not have the Relaxed Ordering bit set to '1' (refer to the PCI Express Base Specification), to ensure that prior writes to the CMB have completed.